-Dr. Pamela Grothe (Medley) is an Assistant Professor in the Department of Earth and Environmental Sciences as the University of Mary Washington.
-She recently completed a Ph.D. in the Paleoclimatology Lab at the Earth and Atmospheric Sciences department at Georgia Institute of Technology.
-Her current research involves a study of the central Pacific climate and El Niño Southern Oscillation (ENSO) variability over the past 6000 years through the analysis of coral fossil records.
+Dr. Pamela Grothe (Medley) is an Assistant Professor in the Department of Earth and Environmental Sciences at the University of Mary Washington.
+She completed a Ph.D. in Paleoclimatology at Georgia Institute of Technology.
+Her current research uses fossil oysters and corals to reconstruct climate change over the past hundreds to thousands of years in order to put present-day climate change into context.
+Her work led to the discovery that El Niño Southern Oscillation (ENSO) variability is stronger today than over the past 6000 years.

 Areas of Expertise (8)